528664-007/Directive-Generated-Networks/README.md

 ## Contact

-For questions or feedback, please open an issue or reach out via [your-email@example.com](mailto:your-email@example.com).
+For questions or feedback, please open an issue or reach out via-(mailto:sameerfayaz1028@gmail.com).

 ---